Africana Studies Courses

 Afs 612 Race Theory and Social Thought (3)

 Systematic examination of the theories of the most prominent non-African social thinkers from the nineteenth century to the present.

 (A) West African history from the emergence or the neolithic period through the eighteenth century with emphasis placed on the political and social history of indigenous sudanic and forest states exemplified by ancient Ghana, Mali, Songhay, Benin, Oyo, and Asante.
 (B) West African history covering the nineteenth and twentieth centuries stressing dominant inter-African rivalries of the sudanic Jihads; control of trans- Saharan coastal trade routes; overt territorial expansion.
 The resistance of African states to European encroachment; colonial period; independence movements will be detailed.

 Afs 622 Seminar in African Government and Politics (3)

 The administrative, political, and economic structure Africa inherited from the colonial regime, the changes that have been made, and the problems that remain since independence.
 The political consequences of slow and uneven economic development, ethnicity, political parties, military coups, and socialist experiments are analyzed.

-This seminar explores the role that African states play in international affairs, and the paradigms or prisms through which other international actors view them.
-Seminar themes include theoretical models, African unity, Africa's role in the global economy and the North-South dialogue, Africa's relations with the Great Powers in a post-cold war world, and the implications of technology, marginalization, and conflict for the future of African states.
-Case studies of Nigeria and South Africa are examined.
+The seminar explores the role that African states play in internal affairs, and the paradigms and prisms through which other international actors view them.
+Seminar themes may include topics such as theoretical models, African unity, Africa’s role in the global economy and the North-South dialogue, and sources of conflict in African states.
+Case studies of specific African countries will be examined.